-C. Academic Integrity Probation
+A. Academic Integrity Probation

 Academic Integrity Probation is a specific period of time, set by the Panel or Board, and extending at least one regular term fall or spring) beyond the one in which the violation occurred.
 Further academic integrity violations while on Academic Integrity Probation will usually result in suspension or expulsion from the College.
 A notation of this action is kept on the student’s transcript for the period of the probation.
-Academic Integrity Probation will not be the sole penalty imposed in cases in which the student is found to be in violation of academic integrity and the violation involves a course in which the student is enrolled.

-D. Academic Integrity Suspension
+B. Academic Integrity Suspension

 Academic Integrity Suspension is the involuntary withdrawal of a student from the College for a time set by the Panel or Board, and extending at least one regular term (fall or spring) beyond the one in which the violation occurred.
 A permanent notation of this action is recorded on the student’s transcript.

-E. Academic Integrity Expulsion
+C. Academic Integrity Expulsion

 Academic Integrity Expulsion is the permanent dismissal of a student from the College for violation(s) of academic integrity.
 A permanent notation of this action is recorded on the student’s transcript.
 AI Expulsion will usually be assigned if a student is found to be in violation of academic integrity after having received an XF for a previous violation, but may be assigned in other circumstances if the Panel or Board finds it appropriate.